aaronhooper/dotfiles/README.md

 # The best way to store your dotfiles: A bare Git repository

-Disclaimer: the title is slightly hyperbolic, there are other proven solutions to the problem.
-I do think the technique below is very elegant though.

-Recently I read about this amazing technique in an [Hacker News thread][1] on people's solutions to store their [dotfiles][2].
-User `StreakyCobra` [showed his elegant setup][3] and ...
-It made so much sense!
-I am in the process of switching my own system to the same technique.
-The only pre-requisite is to install [Git][4].

-In his words the technique below requires:

-> No extra tooling, no symlinks, files are tracked on a version control system, you can use different branches for different computers, you can replicate you configuration easily on new installation.

 The technique consists in storing a [Git bare repository][5] in a "_side_" folder (like `$HOME/.cfg` or `$HOME/.myconfig`) using a specially crafted alias so that commands are run against that repository and not the usual `.git` local folder, which would interfere with any other Git repositories around.

 ## Starting from scratch